-NLF: Boards must ensure that all necessary staff members and contractors—including fiscal staff members—are made aware of the change to pay providers prospectively and must ensure that local procedures are developed to implement prospective payments no later than July 12, 2024.
+NLF: Boards must ensure that all necessary staff members and contractors—including fiscal staff members—are made aware of the change to pay providers prospectively and must ensure that local procedures are developed to implement prospective payments no later than September 1, 2024.

 NLF: Boards must be aware that on September 27, 2022, the Commission approved distributing $50 million to Boards to support the transition to prospective payments.
-The funds are included in CCF grants.
+The funds are included in Board Contract Year 2024 Child Care Formula (CCF) grants.

 NLF: Except for relative child care providers, Boards must not require providers to submit attendance reports or invoices for services.
 Boards must continue to track a child’s absences using the TX3C automated attendance features.
 If a child has excessive absences, their CCS eligibility may be impacted.